Photo credit: Hot House, 1958

-"Safe/Haven: Gay Life in 1950s Cherry Grove" is presented in conjunction with the Cherry Grove Archives Collection.
-Curated by Brian Clark, Susan Kravitz, and Parker Sargent for the Cherry Grove Archives Collection, it’s coordinated at New-York Historical by Rebecca Klassen, associate curator of material culture.
-Throughout the exhibition, visitors can hear personal, recorded accounts from members of the Cherry Grove community about their experiences and memories; the audio will be accessible to visitors through their cell phones.
+"Safe/Haven: Gay Life in 1950s Cherry Grove" was presented in conjunction with the Cherry Grove Archives Collection.
+Curated by Brian Clark, Susan Kravitz, and Parker Sargent for the Cherry Grove Archives Collection, it was coordinated at New-York Historical by Rebecca Klassen, associate curator of material culture.
+Throughout the exhibition, visitors could hear personal, recorded accounts from members of the Cherry Grove community about their experiences and memories.

 At Cherry Grove, gay men and women could socialize out in the open, whether on the beach or on the decks of Grove houses.
 In the evenings, many gathered at local restaurants or at Duffy’s Hotel bar, where they could enjoy same-sex dancing late at night.
 Photographs in the exhibition depict scenes of summer events, including theater performances, an annual regatta, art shows, beach baseball, and an end-of-season costume ball.

 Credit: Cherry Grove Archives Collection, Gift of Paul Jablonski